ewradcliffe/heritage-housing-issues/README.md

 ### Page 1: Quick project summary
-	- Project Terms & Jargon
+* 1 - Project Terms & Jargon
-	- Describe Project Dataset
+* 2 - Describe Project Dataset
-	- State Business Requirements
+* 3 - State Business Requirements

 ### Page 2: Findings
-Detail which features are most important in determining house prices.
+* 1 - Detail which features are most important in determining house prices.
-Demonstrate the proof.
+* 2 - Demonstrate the proof.

 ### Page 3: Display 4 houses' attributes and their respective predicted sale price.
-Display a message informing the summed predicted price for all 4 inherited houses.
+* 1 - Display a message informing the summed predicted price for all 4 inherited houses.
-Add interactive input widgets that allow a user to provide real-time house data to predict the sale price.
-Note to future self.
-When creating the input widgets for house price prediction, it is critical that the input features are input into the model in the same order that was used when the model was trained.
+* 2 - Add interactive input widgets that allow a user to provide real-time house data to predict the sale price.
+* 3 -  When creating the input widgets for house price prediction, it is critical that the input features are input into the model in the same order that was used when the model was trained.
 Refer back to the lesson for the code.

 ### Page 4: Hypothesis
-List Hypothosis
+* 1 - List Hypothosis
-Explain how these were validated
+* 2 - Explain how these were validated

 ### Page 5: Peformance (For technical users)
-DIsplay model Performance
+* 1 - Display model Performance
-Display ML pipeline.
+* 2 - Display ML pipeline.

 ## Unfixed Bugs